3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 Demon_Start_End_Print FEATURES:

-ADAPTIVE Nozzle Pre Heat stage - automatically set a chosen warmup temperature for both high & low temperature filament printing!
+•ADAPTIVE Nozzle Pre Heat stage - automatically set a chosen warmup temperature for both high & low temperature filament printing!
-ADAPTIVE Bed Heating Stage & Mesh Selection stage - while automatically heating the bed the printer will select the correct bed level mesh for the temperature range!
+•ADAPTIVE Bed Heating Stage & Mesh Selection stage - while automatically heating the bed the printer will select the correct bed level mesh for the temperature range!
-SELECTABLE Bed Heat Soak Times - these are also adaptive & will be automatically selected, you just choose the time ADAPTIVE First Layer Height Purge Lines - the START_PRINT purges line will now perfectly match the height of your first layer of your print every time!
+•SELECTABLE Bed Heat Soak Times - these are also adaptive & will be automatically selected, you just choose the time •ADAPTIVE First Layer Height Purge Lines - the START_PRINT purges line will now perfectly match the height of your first layer of your print every time!
-MACRO VARIABLES - these are used to configure all the above functions plus easily letting you set your chosen starting flow rate.
+•MACRO VARIABLES - these are used to configure all the above functions plus easily letting you set your chosen starting flow rate.

 Demon_Essentials FETAURES: